 Patience in the face of suffering.

 #1.
-Encouragement to patience and constancy in view of the coming day of the Lord, v7-8;
+Patience in view of the coming day of the Lord, v7-8;

 #4.
 Avoid the giving of oaths, v12.

-As noted in the previous passage directed against selfish landowners, James may well have in mind those believers oppressed by the wealthy, rather than the wealthy themselves.
-If this is the case, then we may have here a word of encouragement for oppressed.
+As noted in the previous passage directed against selfish landowners, James focus is not primarily on the exploiting behavior of the unrighteous rich, but rather on those who suffer from their exploitation.
+It is for this reason that we now have a word of encouragement for the oppressed.
 Although the sayings are somewhat diverse, they seek to encourage patience, forbearance, fortitude, as the day of the Lord's coming draws near.
-We could call it an eschatological motivation for endurance; "when one has grounds for hope one can more readily endure", McCartney.
+We could call them an eschatological motivation for endurance; "when one has grounds for hope one can more readily endure", McCartney.

 v] Exposition: A simple exposition of this passage may be found in the linked pew-level Sermon Notes.